Eazybel/Fridge-Stalker/README.md

-# 🍳 Fridge2Fork
+# 🍳 Fridge Stalker

-**Fridge2Fork** is a responsive recipe suggestion app that helps users decide what to cook based on available ingredients.
+**Fridge Stalker** is a responsive recipe suggestion app that helps users decide what to cook based on available ingredients.
 Enter what's on hand — and discover meals you didn’t know were possible.
 Built for curious home cooks, students, and anyone fighting fridge fatigue.

 ---